powerhousepro69/videoinfox/readme.md

 everything played by Play Clipboard, Last Download and Play.
 Index unlimited video libraries and find videos by keyword from the path or file.
 Yt-dlp integration with Download list building without leaving your web browser and a download queue to load up unlimited download lists for batch processing.
-Download entire URL playlists or pick and choose what videos to download.
+Download entire URL playlists or pick and choose what videos to download with browse.
+A download queue in browse to add single videos from any of the playlists to batch download.

 <br />